-Arielle Skolnik is an award-winning, Toronto-based film editor and storyteller.
+Arielle Skolnik is a CSA Nominated and award-winning, Toronto-based film editor and storyteller.
 She has an interest in stories that present a unique perspective to the world and that touch on the absurdities, chaos, grief and joy of what it means to be human.

 Arielle also won Best Editing at Blood in the Snow Film Festival in 2024 for the short film How To Stay Awake.

-Her short film credits include the award-winning short film Brief Somebodies, which premiered at SXSW and won the Redbreast Unhidden Narrative Short Competition in partnership with Andrew Scott.
-The Short film Ephemera, premiered at Canadian Film Fest in 2024 and won first place in CTV's Best in Shorts competition at Cinéfest Sudbury 2024, as well as Outstanding Northern Ontario Short Film.
+Her short film credits include Agnes, which premiered at Sundance, as well as the award-winning short film Brief Somebodies, which premiered at SXSW and won the Redbreast Unhidden Narrative Short Competition in partnership with Andrew Scott.
+She was also nominated for a CCE Award for her work on Brief Somebodies.

 Arielle is a graduate of Humber College where she completed the Post Production program, and in 2023, she participated in the Editors' Lab as part of the CFC's Norman Jewison Film Program.